KrazyCanucks/dnd-transcript-cleanup/README.md

 5. **Compile All Speakers**: The individual cleaned transcripts are then merged into a single file, sorted by timestamp, ensuring the conversational flow reflects all participants in proper order.

-6. **Final Merge for Consecutive Lines**: Consecutive lines from the same speaker are combined to further condense the dialogue, making it easier to follow.
+6. **Final Merge for Consecutive Dialogue**: Consecutive dialogue from the same speaker are combined to further condense the transcript, making it easier to follow.

 7. **Word Replacement Pass**: Using the provided replacement file (`merge_replacements.json`), the tool corrects common misinterpretations of specific words or names.
 This can be useful for unique terms or proper nouns often misinterpreted by Whisper.

+    **Note:** The merge_replacements.json file has a key for each "true" word, followed by a list of possible "incorrect" words.
+The script will replace any "incorrect" words with the "true" word.
+This is useful for correcting common misinterpretations by Whisper.
+It does NOT care about capitalization from the incorrect words (e.g,.
+"Chorus" and "chorus" are treated as the same word).

 8. **Splitting the Transcript**: If the final transcript is too large, it can be divided into parts for ease of processing in models with input limitations.
 (This step is optional if not needed).